GranBan/granthbangard_data-science_portfolio/Spotify NLP App Review Intelligence System/README.md

 - 35% of negative reviews fall into a noise cluster and aren't represented in the priority matrix
 - 16.4% of reviews lack app version metadata and are excluded from temporal analysis
-- In-app review search operates on an 820-review sample, not the full corpus, for deployment memory efficiency
+- In-app review search operates on an 820-review sample, not the full corpus, for backend response-time efficiency
+- The Render free-tier backend still experiences a cold start on first request after inactivity; only the frontend's cold start was eliminated by the migration

 </details>